Ali Qapu: Construction stages

 During this stage, a water tower was built in the northern flank for provision of water for the copper pool of the columned balcony.
 Plaster decorations in reception story and the Music Hall.
+The Music Hall contains large paintings of rulers, courtisans, singers, and dancers at a feast.

 The room on the sixth floor is also decorated with plaster-work, representing pots and vessels and one is famous as the music and sound room.
 It has cut out decorations around the room, which represent a considerable artistic feat.
 These cut out shapes were not placed there to act as cupboards; the stucco-work is most delicate and falls to pieces at the highest touch.
 So we conclude that it was placed in position in these rooms for ornament and decoration.
 The rooms were used for private parties and for the king's musicians, and these hollow places in the walls retained the echoes and produced the sounds of the singing and musical instruments clearly in all parts.